By the Armenian Americans for Human Rights

 So it will come as no surprise that, as the AAHR letter points out, “the Arlington, MA Police Chief publicly stated that the ADL would provide him with information that was otherwise illegal for his department to obtain on its own.”

-This is troubling, especially that it occurred fourteen years after the ADL spy scandal broke in the national mainstream media.
+This is troubling, especially since it occurred fourteen years after the ADL spy scandal broke in the national mainstream media.
 Recall, again, that in 1993 the police seized FBI and confidential law enforcement documents from the ADL.

 A simple request